 Change directories to the c:\node directory and then enter the following commands to create a new solution named expressapp and a web role named WebRole1:

-Install the Express module by issuing the following command:
+Install the Express generator by issuing the following command:

 The output of the npm command should look similar to the result below.